nagarjun00/nagarjun00-Traffic-Mangement-System-/README.md

-# 🚗 ANPR and ATCC for Smart Traffic Management
+ # 🚙 ANPR and ATCC for Smart Traffic Management 🚕🚍

 ## 🎯 Project Overview
-This project implements an intelligent traffic management system utilizing Automatic Number Plate Recognition (ANPR) and Automatic Traffic Classification and Control (ATCC).
-By leveraging Deep Learning and Object Detection techniques, the system automates traffic monitoring and control in smart city environments.
+This project develops an intelligent traffic management system integrating Automatic Number Plate Recognition (ANPR) and Automatic Traffic Classification and Control (ATCC).
+Using deep learning and object detection technologies, it automates traffic monitoring and control, catering to the needs of smart city environments.

-### Key Features
+### Main Features:
 - 📝 Automatic Number Plate Recognition (ANPR)
 - 🚦 Automatic Traffic Classification and Control (ATCC)
 - 📊 Data interpolation for accurate tracking